LeviMooreDev/PHP-Lightweight-Framework/README.md

 If you dont care about what version `any`<br>

 ### Configurable
 A way to communicate with other packages is to make your package configurable.
-Add `packages/authentication/configurable.php` with setting names and default values.
+Add `packages/YOUR_PACKAGE/configurable.php` with setting names and default values.
 More than one package can use the same name.
 If multiple packages talk to you this way the last package in `packages.php` decides.
-Authentication wants other packages to be able to tell if a page is not protected by login.
+If you are making an authentication package you may want to let pages tell if they are protected by login.
 ```php
 return [
     'protected' => true,